New Zealand flag (11 KB) NZFlagSolutions (3 KB) Maori flag (2 KB)

 A lot of people do want a black flag, but many others seriously don't, and their reasons can't be dismissed.
 Black does have some negative connotations, and bear in mind we only see part of our flag in all those TV shots behind the PM.
 While the Union Jack is very colourful, it would be quite depressing seeing only the black every day.
 A black flag is fine at sporting events where everyone knows what it's about, but a national flag is seen in many other situations, and expresses who we are.
 Is this really how we want to be seen?
 (Forever).

 More importantly, think of this flag out in the middle of the ocean or in a war zone, where it could easily be misunderstood, or seen as a threat.
 Not everyone will know our flag as well as we do, and it's a serious risk to take.
 In those situations far from home, would you feel safe with this flag?
 My idea is that we should still have a fern (and have some black and white), but with colour added as well, our flag will feel joyful and alive.
 If you look at Canada's flag, it's the inclusion of nature and bright colour that make it so well-liked – not just simple design.
+Note also that their new flag has kept something meaningful from their old design (colour and leaf).

 Those who say a black flag is the only acceptable option need to realise that this is one major reason others oppose a change of flag.
 A resolution is more likely to happen when we all start considering other people, and are willing to meet halfway.
 Of course, that also means others being prepared to accept a fern and some black!
 Try being open to other ideas, eg. if you had to choose a flag from the above, which one/s would it be?
 You might not get exactly what you want, but the more important aim is to find a flag that is acceptable to the majority of us.

 Remember, these flags are just the ideas that I've come up with, and there are lots of different ideas to be found on many other websites.
 (It's a good idea to look at any designs on several occasions and compare with others, rather than dismiss them on first impressions).
 I think if flag designers take notice of what people want, then eventually someone will design a flag that most of us can like well enough, and ultimately, will feel proud of.
+And remember, any designs put forward can potentially be improved.
+Canada's flag was just a rough drawing when it was chosen for their new flag.
+A flag committee made a shortlist from over 5,000 designs that included beavers, geese and all kinds of variation in colour and design.
+Story via Index page.

 ♦ is viewable from either side